MustafaColum/mustafacolum.github.io/README.md

 # Group Projects

 ### Underwater Creatures
+A project that demonstrates inheritance, polymorphism, and encapsulation.

 ### Substitution Cipher
 An application that encodes and decodes using a simple substitution cipher.

 ### Explorable Areas
+A command-line game application with areas to explore, with items for the player to find in each area.

 ### Store Application

+Allows players to order items from a menu.

 ```markdown
 class Player
     {